Recognizing Heart Attack Warning Signs and Risk Factors

 cholesterol.
 When a clot occurs in this narrowed vessel, it completely

 blocks the supply of blood to the heart muscle.
 That part of the muscle

 will begin to die if the individual does not immediately seek medical

 Heart attacks have beginnings.
 These "beginnings" occur in over 50 percent of patients.
 More importantly, if recognized in time, these "beginnings" can be treated before the heart is damaged.
 85 percent of heart damage occurs within the first two hours of a heart attack.
 There are warning signs and risk factors associated with heart attacks in men and women.

 Know What to Look for with Heart Attack

 Heart disease is the number one cause of death in the United States.
 Each year, approximately 1.2 million Americans suffer a heart attack, and nearly one-third of these individuals die, many before they reach the hospital.

 People often dismiss heart attack warning signs, such as chest pain, and think they have heartburn or a pulled muscle.
 Many people wait too long before getting help.
-Recognize the early symptoms of a heart attack.
+Recognize the symptoms of a heart attack.

 - Chest discomfort.
 Most heart attacks involve discomfort in the center of the chest.
 The discomfort lasts for more than a few minutes or it may go away and come back.
 The discomfort may feel like pressure, squeezing, fullness, or pain.